republik/plattform/src/components/Figure/docs.md

 The `<FigureImage>` component scales the image to 100% of the available space.

 Properties

-- `src` - String, the image url, mandatory
+- `src` string, the image url, mandatory
-- `alt` - String, the alternative text
+- `alt` string, the alternative text

 ### `<FigureGroup />`